-Model Description Textual Requirements Textual requirements can be modeled using the Requirement element, and users can choose to work with the elements in a text tool such as the Specification Manager, directly in the Project Browser in a hierarchy, or visually in a diagram.
+Model Description Textual Requirements Textual requirements can be modeled using the Requirement element, and users can choose to work with the elements in a

+Manager, directly in the Browser window in a hierarchy, or visually in a diagram.
 The Requirement element can be connected to other elements to describe a hierarchy of requirements, or to business goals or Use Cases and User Interface models.
 Through the Specification Manager Enterprise Architect allows the modeler to create, analyze and manage requirements in a text tool that resembles working in a spread sheet but which is more powerful and gives the analyst access to other models including the glossary and the domain models.
-Stakeholders Stakeholders can be modeled using UML Classes and descriptions can be added that describe the stakeholder.
-Stakeholders are possibly the most important entities in the requirements engineering discipline and creating elements to represent them in the model allows them to be used as the owner of requirements and business rules.
-They can be placed onto diagrams allowing them to be visible in elicitation and prioritization workshops.
-A Glossary can be created and managed